TheineAddict/Null-Expected/src/data/posts/author1/2025/10/the-power-of-no.md

 That moment matters.
 It’s the moment that separates teams that deliver fast from those that deliver well.

-Saying “NO-GO” is not an act of defiance — it’s an act of ownership.
+Saying “No-Go” is not an act of defiance — it’s an act of ownership.
 It means caring enough about the product, the users, and the team’s reputation to stop and ask: *Is this good enough to deserve a yes?*

 ---